 Call for Articles:

-The abstract of the article should be sent in advance to email@example.com
+The articles should be sent to email@example.com

 Possible topics might include — but are not limited to:

 - Perception and appropriateness of laughter in the eyes of the church and lay authors and authorities;